chekkan/chekkan.com/content/blog/iam-policy-perm-for-public-load-balanced-ecs-fargate-on-cdk.md

   - cloudformation
 ---

-## IAM policy permissions for a public load balanced ecs fargate service on AWS CDK

 Using AWS CDK with an admin user is all fine and straight forward.
 But, when it comes to creating a deployment pipeline with an IAM user specifically created with the actual permission needed, it can take a long time of trialing and failing to get to the final list of IAM policy statements.

 For A stack with an Application Load Balanced Fargate Service requires the following IAM permissions as a minimum.